promptfoo/promptfoo/site/docs/providers/anthropic.md

 - `ANTHROPIC_MAX_TOKENS` - maximum number of tokens to sample, defaults to 1024
 - `ANTHROPIC_TEMPERATURE` - temperature

-Config parameters may also be passed like so:
+Config parameters may also be passed like this:

 ```yaml
 providers: